akontsevich/QML-Coding-Guide/README.md

 ```

 The code above is a perfectly valid QML code.
 We'll get our model from the singleton, and display it
-with the reusable component we created in CI-2.
+with the reusable component we created in earlier.
 However, there's still a problem here. `ColorsWindow`
 is now bound to the model from `Palette` singleton.
 And If I wanted to have the user select two
 different sets of colors, I would need to create another file with the same contents and use that.
 Now we have 2 components doing basically the same thing.
 And those two components need to be